 - Clipomatic – Uses voice recognition to generate subtitles in real-time when you record videos.
 You can then edit to fix errors.
 It’s great for captioning videos for social media, and I used it when promoting my charity abseil.

-- MoviePro – The main Camera app on the phone is perfectly fine for my needs, but I’ve used this more powerful app for Aniridia Network conference recordings in the past, as it supports the use of external microphones.
+- MoviePro – The main Camera app on the phone is perfectly fine for my needs, but I’ve used this more powerful app for Aniridia Network conference recordings, as it supports the use of external microphones.

-- Soundscape – Free Microsoft app giving 3D audio information about your surroundings.
-I demonstrated it in my documentary What Is Normal?, as it’s very handy for many people, but I don’t have much need to use it personally.
+- Soundscape – A discontinued Microsoft app giving 3D audio information about your surroundings, which has since been recreated by Scottish Tech Army.
+I demonstrated the Microsoft app in my documentary What Is Normal?, as it’s very handy for many people, but I don’t have much need to use it personally.

 3 thoughts on “iPhone 13 Accessibility Features & Apps”